-Scraps to Soil is a new home composting & worm farming workshop program that teaches you how to compost in your own home and turn your kitchen and garden scraps into amazing food for your garden and soil!
+Scraps to Soil is a new home composting & worm farming workshop program that teaches you how to compost in your home and turn your kitchen and garden scraps into amazing food for your garden and soil!

 The workshops will cover the basics of getting started with composting and worm farming at home and teach you how to create rich compost to make your garden grow!
-You will learn about the value of composting, setting up, managing and maintaining your new compost bin or worm farm, ingredients and how to use compost products as well as trouble-shooting so you are ready to create your own fantastic compost at home.
+You will learn about the value of composting, setting up, managing and maintaining your new compost bin or worm farm, ingredients and how to use compost products as well as troubleshooting, so you are ready to create your fantastic compost at home.

-Your $20 registration fee includes workshop attendance and you can choose either 1 of the 2 options below so you can get started at home:
+Your $20 registration fee includes workshop attendance, and you can choose either one of the two options below so you can get started at home:

 *Please select EITHER a Compost Bin & Aerator OR a Worm Farm & Worms when you register for the workshop.
 If you register a week before the workshop your equipment will be available on the day; if you register less than a week before there may be a delay.

 All products are provided by Tumbleweed and are made from 100% recycled material.